stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 had placed a specious pretext in his coat pocket.
 He was very cool and assured as he rose to reply.

-  &ldquo;I didn&rsquo;t think you&rsquo;d care to have things dragged before a subordinate, but I thought you ought to see this article at once.&rdquo;
+   "I didn't think you'd care to have things dragged before a subordinate, but I thought you ought to see this article at once. "

   He drew forth the magazine given him by Dr. MacNeil and handed it to Clarendon.

-  On page 542&mdash;you see the heading, &lsquo;Black Fever Conquered by New Serum It&rsquo;s by Dr. Miller of Philadelphia&mdash;and he thinks he&rsquo;s got ahead of you with your cure.
+  On page 542--you see the heading, &lsquo;Black Fever Conquered by New Serum It's by Dr. Miller of Philadelphia--and he thinks he's got ahead of you with your cure.
 They were discussing it at the club, and MacNeil thought the exposition very convincing.
-I, as a layman, couldn&rsquo;t pretend to judge; but at all events I thought you oughtn&rsquo;t to miss a chance to digest the thing while it&rsquo;s fresh.
-If you&rsquo;re busy, of course, I won&rsquo;t disturb you&mdash;&ldquo;
+I, as a layman, couldn't pretend to judge; but at all events I thought you oughtn't to miss a chance to digest the thing while it's fresh.
+If you're busy, of course, I won't disturb you-- "

   Clarendon cut in sharply.

-  &ldquo;I&rsquo;m going to give my sister an hypodermic&mdash;she&rsquo;s not quite well&mdash;but I&rsquo;ll look at what that quack has to say when I get back.
-I know Miller&mdash;a damn sneak and incompetent&mdash;and I don&rsquo;t believe he has the brains to steal my methods from the little he&rsquo;s seen of them.&rdquo;
+   "I'm going to give my sister an hypodermic--she's not quite well--but I'll look at what that quack has to say when I get back.
+I know Miller--a damn sneak and incompetent--and I don't believe he has the brains to steal my methods from the little he's seen of them. "

   Dalton suddenly felt a wave of intuition warning him that Georgina must not receive that intended dose.
 There was something sinister about it.
 From what she had said, Alfred